The primary assumption of psychoanalysis is the belief that all people possess unconscious thoughts, feelings, desires, and memories.

-· Psychoanalytic psychologists see psychological problems as rooted in the unconscious mind.
+- Psychoanalytic psychologists see psychological problems as rooted in the unconscious mind.

-· Manifest symptoms are caused by latent (hidden) disturbances.
+- Manifest symptoms are caused by latent (hidden) disturbances.

-· Typical causes include unresolved issues during development or repressed trauma.
+- Typical causes include unresolved issues during development or repressed trauma.

-· Treatment focuses on bringing the repressed conflict to consciousness, where the client can deal with it.
+- Treatment focuses on bringing the repressed conflict to consciousness, where the client can deal with it.

 Remember, psychoanalysis is a therapy as well as a theory.
 Psychoanalysis is commonly used to treat depression and anxiety disorders.

 In psychoanalysis (therapy) Freud would have a patient lie on a couch to relax, and he would sit behind them taking notes while they told him about their dreams and childhood memories.
 Psychoanalysis would be a lengthy process, involving many sessions with the psychoanalyst.

 Due to the nature of defense mechanisms and the inaccessibility of the deterministic forces operating in the unconscious, psychoanalysis in its classic form is a lengthy process often involving 2 to 5 sessions per week for several years.

-The psychoanalyst uses various techniques as encouragement for the client to develop insights into their behavior and the meanings of symptoms, including ink blots, parapraxes, free association, interpretation (including dream analysis), resistance analysis and transference analysis.
+The psychoanalyst uses various techniques as encouragement for the client to develop insights into their behavior and the meanings of symptoms, including inkblots, parapraxes, free association, interpretation (including dream analysis), resistance analysis and transference analysis.

-1) Rorschach ink blots
+1) Rorschach inkblots

 The Rorschach inkblot itself doesn”t mean anything, it’s ambiguous (i.e., unclear).
 It is what you read into it that is important.
 Different people will see different things depending on what unconscious connections they make.

-The ink blot is known as a projective test as the patient 'projects' information from their unconscious mind to interpret the ink blot.
+The inkblot is known as a projective test as the patient “projects” information from their unconscious mind to interpret the inkblot.

 However, behavioral psychologists such as B.F.
 Skinner have criticized this method as being subjective and unscientific.

-2) Freudian Slips
+2) Freudian Slip

-Unconscious thoughts and feelings can transfer to the conscious mind in the form of parapraxes, popularly known as “Freudian slips” or slips of the tongue.
+Unconscious thoughts and feelings can transfer to the conscious mind in the form of parapraxes, popularly known as Freudian slips or slips of the tongue.
 We reveal what is really on our mind by saying something we didn”t mean to.

-For example, a nutritionist giving a lecture intended to say “We should always demand the best in bread”, but instead said “bed”.
+For example, a nutritionist giving a lecture intended to say we should always demand the best in bread, but instead said bed.
 Another example is where a person may call a friend’s new partner by the name of a previous one, whom we liked better.

-Freud believed that slips of the tongue provided an insight into the unconscious mind and that there were no accidents, every behavior (including slips of the tongue) was significant (i.e. all behavior is determined).
+Freud believed that slips of the tongue provided an insight into the unconscious mind and that there were no accidents, every behavior (including slips of the tongue) was significant (i.e., all behavior is determined).

 3) Free Association

-On the other hand, the presence of resistance (e.g. an excessively long pause) often provides a strong clue that the client is getting close to some important repressed idea in his or her thinking, and that further probing by the therapist is called for.
+On the other hand, the presence of resistance (e.g., an excessively long pause) often provides a strong clue that the client is getting close to some important repressed idea in his or her thinking, and that further probing by the therapist is called for.

 Such a stressful memory, so real it feels like it is happening again, is called an abreaction.
-If such a disturbing memory occurred in therapy or with a supportive friend and one felt better--relieved or cleansed--later, it would be called a catharsis.
+If such a disturbing memory occurred in therapy or with a supportive friend and one felt better–relieved or cleansed–later, it would be called a catharsis.

 Frequently, these intensely emotional experiences provided Freud a valuable insight into the patient’s problems.